During your donation

 The whole blood donation process takes 45 minutes to an hour, from registration to rest and recovery.
 Find out what to expect when you visit the Bloodbank and follow these tips for a pleasant donation.

-- Official photo identification such as NRIC, work pass or passport.
+Bring your official photo identification, such as an NRIC, work pass or passport.

 You will also need: